 The Safety and Security Department does not automatically know information reported to the city police, hence a separate notification is important.
 While the security staff will gladly assist in reporting alleged incidents to the police, they cannot always do so without the student’s authorization.

 In the event that they are the subject of or witness to a criminal incident on campus or in the immediate area of the College, members of the College community must report the crime immediately to the College Security staff or the municipal police agencies that are responsible for our area.
+This can be accomplished by calling one of the phone numbers listed below or by calling 911 directly.

 When appropriate, meetings with the Security Director, administrators, staff and students provide up-to-date information regarding the direction and scope of the police investigations.